Vargasavour Recipes

 Instructions

-• Grease a cast-iron pan with butter and sprinkle some semolina on the base and sides.
-Place one of the pizza doughs into the cast iron pan, pressing it into the base and up the sides to form a crust.
+• Place 1 uncooked pizza crust into the pan, pressing it into the bottom and up the sides to form a deep crust.

-• Bake in a preheated oven at 425°F (220°C) for 20 minutes, then reduce the temperature to 374°F (190°C) and bake for another 10 minutes until golden.
+• Bake for 20 minutes, then reduce the oven temperature to 375°F (190°C) and bake for another 10 minutes, until golden and cooked through.

 Notes